DannyBen/bashly-book/src/usage/settings.md

 # When setting environment variables, you can use:
 # - "0", "false" or "no" to represent false
 # - "1", "true" or "yes" to represent true
+#
+# If you wish to change the path to this file, set the environment variable
+# BASHLY_SETTINGS_PATH.

-# The path containing the bashly configuration and source files
+# The path containing the bashly source files
 source_dir: src

+# Tha path to bashly.yml
+config_path: "%{source_dir}/bashly.yml"

 # The path to use for creating the bash script
 target_dir: .